drkrssll/chunks-rs/README.md

 Both share similar implementations but differ in their display behavior.

 > These widget types do not need a designated layer, as they are set to Overlay by default.
+Instead of a layer, insert the number (in seconds) that you would like the Slab/Plate to show for.
 ```rs
 Slab::new(
     factory.clone(),